-As said before, the Krauss model has been proven to be free of crashes for numerical time steps Δt smaller than or equal to the reaction time, τ (18,20).
+The Krauss model has been proven to be free of crashes for numerical time steps Δt smaller than or equal to the reaction time, τ (29, 22).
 We will use $\Delta t = \tau = 1$ as has conventionally been used for the Krauss model.
-We further use a=0.2, b=0.6, $v{max}=3$ for all simulations.
+We further use $a = 0.2, b = 0.6, v{max} = 3$ for all simulations.

 The model is free of units; this is a property that it has inherited from the cell-based cellular automata models.
-A reasonable calibration is: time steps correspond to seconds, and cells correspond to 7.5 meters.
-The reaction time is then 1 second, and v{max} =3 corresponds to 22.5 m/s or 81 km/h. a=0.2 means a maximum acceleration of 1.5 m/s (5.4 km/h) per second. b=0.6 corresponds to a maximum deceleration of 16.2 km/h per second.
+A reasonable calibration is: time steps correspond to seconds and cells correspond to 7.5 meters.
+The reaction time then is assumed to be 1 second, and $v{max}=3$ corresponds to 22.5 m/s or 81 km/h. a=0.2 corresponds to a maximum acceleration of 1.5 m/s per second or 5.4 km/h per second. b=0.6 corresponds to a maximum deceleration of 16.2 km/h per second.

 All simulations are done in a 1-lane system of length L with periodic boundary conditions (i.e. the road is bent into a ring).
 Let N be the number of cars on the road.
-The (global) density is $\rho=N/L$.
+The (global) density is $\rho = \frac{L}{N}$.

-3.2 Space-time plots
+3.2 Pictures

-Before analysing the Krauss-model numerically, it is instructive to look at the space-time plots in Fig. 1 (c).
+Before analysing the Krauss-model numerically, it is instructive to look at the space-time plots in Fig. 1(c).
 Space-time plots are pictures of the time evolution of the system.
-In Fig. 1 (c), vehicles drive to the right and time points down.
+In Fig. 1(c), vehicles drive to the right and time points down.
 Each row of pixels is a "snapshot" of the state of the road.
 In principle, one could reconstruct the trajectory of a particular car by connecting the corresponding pixels.
 In practice, at the displayed resolution this is close to impossible and one mostly observes the larger scale traffic jam structure.
 Traffic jams move against the direction of driving.
-The following refers to each individual case (i)-(iv) of Fig. 1 (c):
+The following refers to each individual case (i)-(iv) of Fig. 1(c):